Si4m/birthday-site/README.md

 # 🎉Birthday wishing page with pic.🎂

 This is a sweet and vibrant birthday web page created by **Md Irfan Uddin**, a Software Engineering student at **Daffodil International University (DIU)**.
-The page is dedicated to someone special — *Jannatul Jumara*, to celebrate her birthday in a fun, creative, and heartfelt way! 💌
+The page is dedicated to someone special to celebrate her birthday in a fun, creative, and heartfelt way! 💌

 ## 🌟 Features